lemeote/evox-margintrading-smart-contracts/README.md

 You can deploy to any network you choose by adding the --network flag to you deployment command, if you do not it will default to hardhat.

+When you choose the environment you wish to target just drag the appropriate contracts folder out of either

+/hardhat_env_contracts
+or
+/testnet_env_contracts

+into the parent rep folder (REXTEST)

+run npm run compile to compile your contracts ( to ensure you have the right abi's in the artifacts folder) and run your deploy command to deploy, or if you are in the hardhat environment you can jump directly into the unit_tests folder to begin your amazing, lucrative, exciting, and stunning journey into the abyss of our repoistory.

+You may run the following commands in this repo to deploy or compile :

+Compile:

+npm run compile

+Deploy --hardhat:

+npm run deploy

+Deploy --zkevm:

+npm run deployzk

+Deploy --mumbai:

+npm run deploymumbai

 There are multiple signers for the network you choose.

 The main files are: